-On the practical side of the course pupils are required to complete two controlled assessments.
-The first controlled Assessment focuses on visual identity and digital graphics.
-In this assessment the primary software used is Adobe Photoshop.
+You will be required to complete two controlled assessments.
+The first focuses on visual identity and digital graphics - where you will create a brand and identity for a specific company and then design and create a digital product for them.
 The second controlled assessment focuses on interactive digital media.
-In this assessment the primary software used is Microsoft PowerPoint
+In this assessment the primary software used is Microsoft PowerPoint and you will create a product much like a museum kiosk or website style product.